CloveTwilight3/doughmination.win/README.md

 # Doughmination System Server

 A lightweight web application that interfaces with the PluralKit API to display system members, current fronters, and individual member profiles in a clean and simple interface.
-Features a light/dark mode toggle and minimal UI for clarity.
+Features minimal UI for clarity.

 ## Features

-- 🌗 Light and dark mode support with auto-detection
 - 👥 Display current fronting members with automatic favicon and title updates
 - 👤 View individual member profiles with detailed information
 - 🔒 Admin dashboard for system management (password protected)
 - 📊 Fronting metrics and switch frequency statistics
 - 👥 User management with multiple accounts support
 - 📱 Responsive design for mobile and desktop

+Currently optimized for dark mode.
+Light mode support is planned once stability is ensured.

 ## Hosting